caltechlibrary/andor/docs/about.md

 outside the scope of our existing repository systems.

 **And/Or** is based on [dataset](https://caltechlibrary.github.io/dataset).
-It is a web JSON API plus static HTML, CSS and JavaScript providing a web GUI interface for curating objects.
-It is intended to function as a microservice running behind a standard web server like Apache or NginX and assessible via a reverse proxy configuration.
-For the purposes of a proof of concept the minimum is system is **And/Or** web server[^1] providing static web hosting, BasicAUTH authentication and supporting multi-user interaction with dataset collections.
-Part of the design concept is that additional functionality would be provided by other microservices or systems[^2].
+It is a C Shared library made accessible via Python 3.7's ctypes package.
+The primary differences between **And/Or** and __libdataset__ provided with __dataset__ tool is that the library implements locking via a semifore for disc writes object creation and updates.
+It functions like a fedora-lite for a Python programming implementing web services.

+When a Go shared library runs under Python it runs in its child process.
+The process is managed from the Python program.
+In this way you can efficiently act on a __dataset__ collection and with the use of a semiphore Go support asynchonous operations on the collection without need to constantly open and close the dataset collections' conlection.json file.
+Your Python code focuses on providing URL end points, access control and presentation of static HTML, CSS and JavaScript while you the **And/Or** library handles the ansynchronous update of the collection(s) it is managing. **And/Or** is a C-Shared library for building __dataset__ driven web server[^1] written in Python.

-**And/Or** is a extremely narrowly scoped web service.
-The focus is __ONLY__ on currating JSON objects.
+**And/Or** is a extremely narrowly scoped library.
+The focus is __ONLY__ on currating JSON objects in an asynchronous manner.

 Limiting **And/Or**'s scope leads to a simpler system.
 Code is limited to **And/Or** web service plus the HTML,